brittmagee/SEI23-Project1/readme.md

 Note to user:
-Please be sure to turn on your audio.
+Welcome to Solar Sequence!
+For teh best user experience, please be sure to turn on your audio.

 Required links: